 I love this camera for its simplicity and its rock solid build.
 You don’t need a separate hand-held meter, though I would love to have one.
 All you need is the extra time to compose your image, double check your speed and aperture and look at the exposure meter on top of the camera.

-As you can see, my shots came out quite well for my first colour roll.
+As you can see, my shots came out quite well for my first color roll.
 Let me know your thoughts.
+You can find many Contax IIIA and other cameras on eBay Click here or Amazon.

 Two images from the developed film below…